 Because of this, we have felt the need to do everything we can to help.
 Amid the coronavirus crisis, any customer who has booked a trip with us can cancel or reschedule it for free.
-Additionally, in the past few days, we have delivered medical masks to Italy, France, UK, US, and New Zealand.
-In the following days, we plan to deliver to another 14 countries which have been seriously hit by the virus.
+Additionally, since the outbreak spreading, we have delivered medical masks to Italy, France, UK, US, New Zealand, and some other countries which have been seriously hit by the virus.

 We want to bring relief and peace of mind to some of those in need.

 We sincerely hope that those who are infected soon recover.

 We believe things will get back to normal in the near future, then we will meet you in China!